mudarthc/CS1XA3/Assign2/README.md

 ## CV

 my CV was created with some references including:
 ```
 https://www.w3schools.com/bootstrap/bootstrap_carousel.asp
 ```
 ```
 https://www.w3schools.com/bootstrap/bootstrap_images.asp
 ```
+This is a CV of my resume which shows different projects I have worked on
+# challenges
+Implementing eyecatching features to my resume

+# how I overcame
+I used bootstrap to add engaging aspects to my CV, such as the carasoul feature.

 ### Web App